Leaderboard

 7 points

-The ECM 0z ensemble mean indicates a big drop in temperatures at the end of this week / early next week from the north, turning much colder for a time (especially further N / E) but before that it becomes very warm across the south later this week with low / mid 20’s c for a few days as much of this week looks settled and increasingly warm under high pressure with the exception of the SW tonight / tomorrow which becomes wet and windy with perhaps some embedded thunderstorms.
-Also looking towards mid May the mean shows green shoots of recovery as the Azores high starts to ridge in.7 points
+13. The ECM 0z ensemble mean indicates a big drop in temperatures at the end of this week / early next week from the north, turning much colder for a time (especially further N / E) but before that it becomes very warm across the south later this week with low / mid 20’s c for a few days as much of this week looks settled and increasingly warm under high pressure with the exception of the SW tonight / tomorrow which becomes wet and windy with perhaps some embedded thunderstorms.
+Also looking towards mid May the mean shows green shoots of recovery as the Azores high starts to ridge in.

 6 points